KevCui/download-github-stars/README.md

 ## Why?

-The accuracy of finding starred repository from Stars -> Filters is :expressionless:...
+The accuracy of finding starred repository in GitHub from Stars -> Filters is :expressionless:...

-So, this script is made to download all starred repositories of a certain user to local md file.
-Then, using your favorite search tool/command to find the repository :massage: from local file.
+So, this script is made to download all starred repositories of a user to local md file.
+Then, using your favorite search tool/command to find the repository you want from local file :massage:.

 ## How?